isabella232/dynamic-media-classic.en-1/help/best-practices-optimizing-quality-images.md

 As you experiment, the following general suggestions are helpful to optimize your workflow:

-* Try out and test different parameters in real time, either directly on a Dynamic Media Classic URL or using the Dynamic Media Classic's image adjustment functionality.
+* Try out and test different parameters in real time, either directly on a Adobe Dynamic Media Classic URL or using the Adobe Dynamic Media Classic's image adjustment functionality.
 The latter provides real-time previews for adjustment operations.
 * As a best practice, remember that you can group Dynamic Media Image Serving commands into an image preset.
 An image preset is basically URL command macros with custom preset names such as `$thumb_low$` and `&product_high$`.
 The custom preset name in a URL path calls these presets.
 Such functionality helps you manage commands and quality settings for different usage patterns of images on your website and shortens the overall length of URLs.
-* Dynamic Media Classic also provides more advanced ways to tune image quality, such as applying image sharpening on ingestion.
+* Adobe Dynamic Media Classic also provides more advanced ways to tune image quality, such as applying image sharpening on ingestion.
 For advanced use cases where further tuning and optimizing of rendered results is an option, Adobe Professional Services can help you with customized insight and best practices.